 Admission and readmission of undergraduate students to the University is the responsibility of the director of admissions.
 Information about admission to the University is given in the General Information Catalog.

 Application to the School of Nursing is made concurrently when applying to the University.
 Acceptance into the School of Nursing is based on (1) the strength of the student's academic background; (2) participation in extracurricular and work activities, especially related to community service and health care; and (3) the quality of the essay.

-The University of Texas at Austin students currently enrolled in other departments who want to change majors to nursing must attend a School of Nursing Internal Transfer Information Session.
-To be considered for change of major admission, the student must have completed Chemistry 301, Principles of Chemistry I, Statistics and Data Sciences 302, Data Analysis for the Health Sciences, and Biology 311C, Introductory Biology I. Additionally, students should be on schedule to graduate within four years and have a University grade point average of 3.00.
+The University of Texas at Austin students currently enrolled in other departments who want to change majors to nursing are encouraged to attend a School of Nursing Internal Transfer Information Session.
+To be considered for change of major admission, the student must have completed Chemistry 301, Principles of Chemistry I, Statistics and Data Sciences 302F, Foundations of Data Analysis, and Biology 311C, Introductory Biology I. Additionally, students should be on schedule to graduate within four years and have a University grade point average of 3.00.
 Internal transfer requests may be very competitive, and admission is offered only on a space-available basis.
 Interested students should consult The University of Texas at Austin policy for Transfer from One Division to Another within the General Information Catalog, as well as the School of Nursing website for current details about the transfer process and available information sessions.

 Transfer students must meet the same requirements as University students seeking admission to the professional sequence; however, they are considered for admission to the School of Nursing only if they are admitted to the University.

 The General Information Catalog gives information about registration, adding and dropping courses, transfer from one division of the University to another, and auditing a course.
 The Course Schedule, published before registration each semester and summer session, includes registration instructions, advising locations, and the times, places, and instructors of classes.
 The Course Schedule and the General Information Catalog are published on the University Registrar’s website.